Council Tax bands

 |H||£320,001 and above|

-We strongly recommend that to prevent any possibility of you receiving a large bill once the property is banded that you consider requesting a provisional band.
+During this time, we strongly recommend that to prevent any possibility of you receiving a large bill once the property is banded that you consider requesting a provisional band or to make regular payments to credit the account.

 This gives you the opportunity to make regular monthly payments until the banding has been decided by the VOA.
 If you choose to do this, you should decide which band your property is likely to be in, using the range of values above.
 You can also see what other similar properties bands are on the VOA website.